Hannes221/bellfood_start_2024/README.md

 2. Run `docker-compose up` in the backend directory
 3. Run `npx expo` in the frontend directory

+## Predictionguard LLM
+The AI is provided by Predictionguard LLM.
+You can find the documentation [here](https://docs.predictionguard.com/docs/getting-started/welcome).

+Ask @Hannes221 for the credentials.

 ## Chatengine IO Api
 The Chat feature is provided by Chatengine IO.
 You can find the documentation [here](https://chatengine.io/docs).
 The project adress is [here](https://chatengine.io/projects/8cbae9cf-b388-4448-801f-6855fd62a8ad#)